vtexdocs/dev-portal-content/docs/release-notes/vtex-io-release-notes-june-2020.md

 - 🚀 The new Sitemap app
 - ➕ The 404 pages improvement
-- :bug: The Clear button (from mobile filter sidebar) bug fix
+- 🐛 The Clear button (from mobile filter sidebar) bug fix

 Check out the last month's key changes below: